-

 If we don’t give brands the time to move toward positive social, environmental, and governance impacts, they may decide it’s not worth the effort.
 They may opt out of the polarization game altogether, focusing instead on short-term commercial gains.
 It would be a shame—but, of course, there will always be those who see things differently.

 With over 16 years of experience at Ogilvy, where she held the position of General Manager, Gemma now leads LLYC’s marketing strategy across Europe, focusing on developing both organic and collaborative growth opportunities.
 She holds a degree in Advertising and Public Relations from the Universitat Autònoma de Barcelona and a Master’s in Marketing Management from ESIC.
 She has also taught at EAE Business School and the UAB.
-[Europe]
+[Spain]